Xiao-JI-94158/SpSpSel/README.md

   0. Building infrastructure for the main context: Bloch equation solver and extended Bloch-McConnell equation.
 In the future we may add Hilbert space LvN equation solver and Liouvillian space LvN Eqn solver for more complicated simulations.
   1. Single active absoption with simple Bloch equation

-    * Demonstrating basic spectral selectivity from Dante train with various modification of overall r.f. envelope.
+    * Demonstrating basic spectral selectivity from selective RF waveforms, esp.
+Dante train with various modification of overall r.f. envelope.

     * Demonstrating basic spatial selectivity.